 As a member of the Transportation and Infrastructure Committee, Stacey pushes for improvements to critical infrastructure in the U.S. Virgin Islands and the insular areas, as well as the development of economically depressed rural and urban areas.
+She is sits on three (3) Subcommittees: Aviation, Coast Guard and Maritime, as well as Transit and Highways.
+As a former attorney working in Public Finance law, she sees the importance of Public Private Partnership (P3s) and works to create constructive innovative mechanisms for incentivizing economic development in underserved areas in America.
 On the committee, Stacey also works to ensure the federal government is responsive to the needs of Americans in disaster-stricken areas.

 As a member of the Committee on Agriculture, Stacey works to ensure that the Virgin Islands and other rural communities receive adequate funding for necessary programs aimed at rural development including public infrastructure development, high speed internet access, and small business support.
 She also works to protect programs that provide needed supplemental assistance to hardworking families.
 She sits on the Commodity Exchanges, Energy and Credit Subcommittee, Livestock and Foreign Agriculture Subcommittee and Chairs the largest Subcommittee in Agriculture – Biotechnology, Horticulture and Research.
 The Subcommittee works on policies that impact fruits and vegetables; the growing organic agriculture sector; honeybees; the pests and diseases that threaten our plants and livestock; bioterrorism and protection of our food supply; cutting-edge agriculture research and agricultural biotechnology.
 Plaskett will endeavor to help advance regulations and ideas that support innovation and production of existing farmers and make sure research is relevant to our American farmers.